silviapoletti/Spain-energy-supply-and-price-profile/README.md

 - Understand the possible competition/collaboration dynamic between sources of energy
 - Energy price forecasting

-Important disclaimer: Our analysis is based on data, articles and scientific sources available before 2022.
+Important disclaimer: Our analysis is based on data, articles and scientific sources available before the end of 2022.

 # Data Pre-processing and Exploratory Analysis